What is a doula?

 I will work to empower you to make informed decisions to experience the birth you choose.

-My Doula Families' Scrapbook
+My Birth and Postpartum Doula Families Scrapbook

 ☀️ posted with permission ☀️